AntoineJamme/antoinejamme.github.io/_pages/about.md

 ---
 permalink: /
-title: "Antoine Jamme - Robotics Hardware Engineer"
+title: "Antoine Jamme - Co-founder & Hardware Engineer at OMGrab"
 author_profile: true
 redirect_from:
   - /about/